mariaozamiz/mariaozamiz/README.md

 - Refactoring or adding new features to old projects.
 As I keep learning I love to try new approaches on my code!

 ### 📚 I’m currently learning about...
-- Redux
-- Firebase
+- Vue
-- Modern JavaScript
+- Web Components

+### 📚 I’m currently reading...
+- CSS Secrets by Lea Verou